Second-life battery storage from encore in front of the ICE plant in Leipzig. | © DB Bahnbau Gruppe | Robert Zimmermann

 Yesterday's batteries for tomorrow’s green energy

 Lithium-ion batteries have become established as a key enabling technology for electric mobility.
 However, these batteries have a limited life cycle when only used as vehicle traction batteries.
-Many manufacturers replace them when their performance drops to about 70%.
-But even when their performance is no longer good enough for use in vehicles, they still have enough energy capacity for other purposes. encore noticed this and is using old batteries to build energy storage systems which can be co-located with renewable energy assets.
-These second-life battery energy storage systems can store energy from solar, wind or hydroelectric power and, depending on the application, can be kept in use for up to ten more years.
+Many manufacturers replace them when their performance is no longer good enough for use in vehicles.
+But they still have enough energy capacity for other purposes. encore | DB noticed this and is using old batteries to build energy storage systems which can be co-located with renewable energy assets.
+These second-life battery energy storage systems can store energy from solar, wind or hydroelectric power and, depending on the application, can be kept in use for many more years.
 They can step in when unplanned power outages occur, or supply power when energy demand is particularly high.

 Keeping valuable raw materials in use

 Second-life battery energy storage systems make a valuable contribution to resource protection.
-By reusing old batteries, encore extends their service life so that fewer primary raw materials are needed.
+By reusing old batteries, encore | DB extends their service life so that fewer primary raw materials are needed.
 This means less mining of non-renewable raw materials such as lithium, nickel and cobalt, which are needed for the production of new battery energy storage systems.

 Second-life battery storage made with electric-car batteries

-To build the second-life battery storages, the start-up buys old batteries from a car manufacturer and refurbishing them. encore takes care of the entire process, from dismantling the battery packs and producing the storage modules to installing, operating and maintaining the battery storage systems.
-The transportation of materials to encore's production sites in Germany is handled by DB Cargo Logistics.
+To build the second-life battery storages, the start-up buys old batteries from car manufacturers and refurbishes them. encore | DB takes care of the entire process, from dismantling the battery packs and producing the storage modules to installing, operating and maintaining the battery storage systems.
 The first such battery storage was commissioned in July 2022 at the EUREF-Campus site in Berlin, where it is part of the Micro Smart Grid, a smart power grid linking various energy sources, consumers and energy storage systems.
-All told, 24 battery modules from six electric vehicles were installed there.
+All told, 24 battery modules from six electric cars were installed there.

 The second-life battery storage systems can store energy from solar, wind or hydro power